Checkmarx/ast-jetbrains-plugin/README.md

 ## Contribution

-We appreciate feedback and contribution to the CLI!
+We appreciate feedback and contribution to the JETBRAINS PLUGIN!
 Before you get started, please see the following:

 - [Checkmarx contribution guidelines](docs/contributing.md)
 - [Checkmarx Code of Conduct](docs/code_of_conduct.md)